In-Person Training, Marshall, MN

 12:30 pm to 3:30 pm Central Time

 FREE for YIPA members

 Each of YIPA’s trainings are designed around MyYouthPro’s Competency Framework.
-The competency focus of this training is: DIVERSITY
+The competency focus of this training is: MENTAL HEALTH

 - In-Person Training, Marshall, MN

 - United Community Action Partnership, 1400 S Saratoga St, Marshall, MN 56258

 - Thursday, May 16, 2019